ktorio/kastle/docs/dsl.md

 }
 ```

-This will automatically extract the function body, and transfer any unique imports to the generated source files.
+This will automatically extract the function body and transfer any unique imports to the generated source files.